meticulousCraftman/Friday/README.md

 ### IFTTT Setup (with telegram)
 Open [this](https://ifttt.com/applets/71095871d-if-you-say-pirate-popular-then-send-message-to-private-chat-with-ifttt) applet with a Google Account.
 Authorize google assistant and telegram.
+Go ahead to edit the IFTTT applet and remove the text "to Telegram" to ""Friday".

 ### Telegram API Keys
 Open [this](my.telegram.org) link and login with your telegram account.